Reverse phase transitions in binary neutron-star systems with exotic-matter cores: Reverse Phase Transition

 For the PT1 setup, where $q=1$, the maximum density reached inside the two individual stars in the binary lies above the onset density of the phase transition, see Fig.~\ref{fig:EOS_overview}.
 Hence, during the inspiral, both stars contain an exotic-matter core; cf.~Fig.~\ref{fig:2D_PT01}.
 In the following, we will assume that this core is made from quark matter.
-When the stars come closer and tidal interactions become important, the deformation of the star leads to a decrease of the central density.
-While such a decrease is also present for the noPT1 scenario and has also been seen in previous works, e.g.~Fig.~2 of~\cite{Weih:2019xvw}, the presence of a phase transition increases this drop in density noticeably.
+When the stars come closer and tidal interactions become important, the deformation of the star leads to a decrease of the central density .
+While such a decrease is also present for the noPT1 scenario and has also been seen in previous works, e.g.~Fig.~2 of~\cite{Weih:2019xvw}, the presence of a phase transition increases this drop in density noticeably cf.~Fig.~\ref{fig:rho_max}, where the time evolution of the maximum baryon density is shown.
 In our case, no quark matter is present shortly before the merger (third column), i.e., the stars undergo a ``reverse phase transition''.
 Once the stars merge, the central densities rapidly increase and the remnant again has a sizeable quark-matter core until the central region quickly collapses to a black hole (not shown in the figure).
 Compared to the PT1 scenario, significantly less mass is ejected at this time; compare color bar of $n_{b,u}$.

 We note that a similar reverse phase transition is also observable in the PT2 setup for which we present the corresponding figures in Appendix~\ref{app:extra}, together with the evolution of noPT2.
 Furthermore, it is worth pointing out that the presence of the reverse phase transition is independent of the employed resolution, i.e., all our setups for various resolutions (Tab.~\ref{tab:BAM_grid}) show similar features.
 We also tested different resolutions of the initial data to verify our findings and found consistent results.
 Overall, this leads to the suggestion that the observed feature is robust and not a numerical artifact.
 Nevertheless, we want to present a few words of caution: we model the microphysical EOS simply through a pressure vs.\ energy density relation, while the thermal contributions to thermodynamical quantities are introduced ad-hoc by an additional ideal-gas contribution.
 As a consequence, temperature effects due to a change of the degrees of freedom around the reverse phase transition are not taken into account.